Risk factors associated with Dupuytren’s, Ledderhose, Peyronie’s and related conditions

 BetaBlockers and Interferon

-These have been considered as causing Dupuytren’s but more research has shown these drugs to be innocent.
+These have been considered as causing Dupuytren’s but more research has shown cast doubt on this.
 However in laboratory settings propranolol has been proven to affect collagen production by inhibiting the adrenergic suppression (Moss et al, 1979), and atenolol has a warning of Peyronie’s as potential adverse effect.
+Metoprolol has been implicated as inducing Dupuytren’s Contractures in an article in 2018 (Agrawal et al).

 BRAF inhibitor Vemurafenib

 The BRAF inhibitor Vemurafenib (Zelboraf) used for metastatic melanoma cases and for Erdheim-Chester Disease, can induce Dupuytren’s and Ledderhose as adverse effect.
 While the mechanism would be interesting, we would never advise anyone to stop cancer treatment even if they developed Dupuytren’s or Ledderhose.
 Discuss it with your specialist if you are concerned, sometimes adjustment of the dose of medication may be possible.